 It’s not just on your website…

 SEO (Search Engine Optimisation).
-Whilst writing the proposal I thought about how far we have come, not only in the 12 years that Clickingmad has been providing SEO services, but also in the way we now use Search Engines; this will be my 20th year of involvement in the Internet.
-(In my opinion you’re as young as the computer you use.
-No ageist jokes here thank you!)
-Our individual expectations of a Search Engine’s ability to satisfy our incessant demand for information has grown every year but I also think we have become almost blasé in expecting the Search Engines to actually understand our needs.
+Whilst writing the proposal I thought about how far we have come, not only in the 12 years [now 17 years!] that Clickingmad has been providing SEO services, but also in the way we now use Search Engines; Our individual expectations of a Search Engine’s ability to satisfy our incessant demand for information has grown every year but I also think we have become almost blasé in expecting the Search Engines to actually understand our search needs.

-Apparently there are over 10 billion web pages currently published, and as I write this many more thousands have “gone live”.
+Apparently there are over 10 billion web pages currently published, [that should now read 1.2 billion WEBSITES not web pages] and as I write this many more thousands have “gone live”.
 So we now have a vast sea of information that we expect poor old Google to help us through to that nugget that we seek.
 Ok, Google has become a behemoth in the world of search, there are even movements working actively against Google, mainly in the US and mainly sponsored by other search giants or well subscribed websites.
-They are actively trying to reduce Google’s dominance over 70% of the activity we all do online, i.e. Search.
+They are actively trying to reduce Google’s dominance over 70% [now over 90%] of the activity we all do online, i.e. Search.

-My question in this article is: Does Search Engine Optimisation work in today’s Internet?
+My question in this article is: Does Search Engine Optimisation matter in today’s Internet?